cephasteom/ZMod/README.md

 * `ZM.start()` starts the transport
 * `ZM.stop()` stops the transport, letting any reverb tail die away
 * `ZM.clear()` disposes of all nodes
+* pan to take values between 0 and 1
 * Improve external control - integrate into Zen for this.

 ## Basic Usage